W-Gichui/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line - Prints the third line of file iacta 7-file - Creates a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) with contents inside 8-cwd_state - result of command ls -la
+6-third_line - Prints the third line of file iacta 7-file - Creates a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) with contents inside 8-cwd_state - result of command ls -la 9-duplicate_last_line - Will duplicate the last line of the file